ShahadAlkamli/NRO-Algorithm/README.md

 ## 📌 Overview

-This repository presents the methodology and datasets of the **Nuclear Reaction Optimization (NRO)** algorithm applied to **gene selection for microarray cancer datasets**.
+This repository presents the methodology, datasets, and results of the **Nuclear Reaction Optimization (NRO)** algorithm applied to **gene selection for microarray cancer datasets**.
 NRO is a physics-inspired metaheuristic that simulates **nuclear fission** and **nuclear fusion** processes to explore and refine gene subsets.

 This study was the first to evaluate NRO as a standalone gene selection method on microarray data, without prior dimensionality reduction.
 It forms the foundation of the subsequent hybrid methods: